chainstacklabs/music-nft-minter-tutorial-repo/README.md

 </p>

 # Music NFT minter tutorial [![using with dotenv-vault](https://badge.dotenv.org/using.svg?r=1)](https://www.dotenv.org/r/github.com/motdotla/dotenv?r=1)
-This project contains all tutorial files from the [How to mint a music NFT: Dropping fire tunes with Chainstack IPFS](https://chainstack.com/how-to-mint-music-nft/) tutorial, originally published on the [Chainstack blog](https://chainstack.com/blog/).
+This project contains all tutorial files from the [How to mint a music NFT: Dropping fire tunes with Chainstack IPFS Storage](https://docs.chainstack.com/docs/how-to-mint-music-nft-with-chainstack-ipfs-storage/) tutorial, originally published on the [Chainstack Developer Portal: Web3 [De]Coded](https://docs.chainstack.com/docs/web3-decoded-introduction).

 ## Project details
-This repository contains scripts and contracts needed to create a new wallet, check its balance, compile an NFT contract, and mint music NFTs using pre-set metadata on the Ethereum network with [Chainstack IPFS](https://chainstack.com/ipfs-storage/), Hardhat and Web3js.
+This repository contains scripts and contracts needed to create a new wallet, check its balance, compile an NFT contract, and mint music NFTs using pre-set metadata on the Ethereum network with [Chainstack IPFS Storage](https://chainstack.com/ipfs-storage/), Hardhat and Web3js.

 ## Outcomes
 * [Contract: Goerli](https://goerli.etherscan.io/address/0x7d8c7C54d98D533Af176DE1a0e280898E55537eb)